Ravens Championship Window: All Pieces in Place?

 Elite Quarterback Leads the Way

-Lamar Jackson returns as the most dynamic dual-threat quarterback in the NFL.
-In 2024, he delivered career-high numbers with an 8.6 percent touchdown rate and 8.8 yards per attempt.
-He threw for more than 3,900 yards and added another 900 rushing yards, forcing defenses to prepare for both his passing and running ability.
-Under coordinator Todd Monken, the Ravens offense ranked among the league’s most explosive units.
+Lamar Jackson returns as the NFL's most dynamic dual-threat quarterback.
+He posted career-high numbers last season with an 8.6% touchdown rate and 8.8 yards per attempt.
+Jackson threw for over 3,900 yards while adding 900 rushing yards on the ground.
+His ability to hurt defenses with both his arm and legs makes him nearly impossible to stop.
+The Ravens offense hummed under coordinator Todd Monken, ranking among the league's most explosive units.

 Offensive Weapons Everywhere